vippsas/vipps-developers/newsletters/2021-02-newsletter.md

 ## Do you want a technical workshop? 🛠

-We can set up a dedicated video workshop to help fast-track your Vipps development.
+We can set up a dedicated video workshop to help fast-track your Vipps integration.
 Send an email to integration@vipps.no with a list of email addresses to invite, with the same people on CC.
 We fix the rest.

 This does, unfortunately, not apply to customers using one of our